webpack-contrib/css-loader/README.md

 }
 ```

 CamelCase is recommended for local selectors.
-They are easier to use in the within the imported JS module.
+They are easier to use within the imported JS module.

 `url()` URLs in block scoped (`:local .abc`) rules behave like requests in modules.